tuna-f1sh/wiredhoo/README.md

 Broader scope for this project is to become an open-source firmware alternative for inertial trainers.

+The project is very much a work in progress and not top of my priority - I'm open to collaboration.
+See the GitHub discussions board for upto date progress.

 ## TODO - See GitHub discussions

  - [x] Create ANT USB device.
 - [x] Emulate ANT control.
 - [x] Emulate ANT+ power meter and fitness control profiles.
-- [ ] CI tests for the above.
+- [x] CI tests for the above - more as develop.
-- [ ] Light sensor speed reading: TIM counter input capture, I’ve got most of this just need to test.
+- [x] Light sensor speed reading: TIM counter input capture, I’ve got most of this just need to test.
-- [ ] Moment of inertia based power measurement: based on work done by Budget trainer build
+- [x] Moment of inertia based power measurement: based on work done by Budget trainer build
 - [ ] Back EMF resistance control: PID controller based on measured power to setpoint error.
-- [ ] Spin-down routine: linear lookup table.
+- [ ] Spin-down routine: fit curve of energy loss with rps.
-- [ ] ADC sampling: vsense, emf sense - the ADC is initialised but thinking DMA circular buffer.
+- [x] ADC sampling: vsense, emf sense - the ADC is initialised but thinking DMA circular buffer.
 - [ ] LED routines 💄: basic but also thinking WS2812B for power level indication.

 # Build